30 Best Kids Activities in Koh Phangan 2026 – Indoor & Outdoor

 Phangan Elephant Sanctuary

 Phangan Elephant Sanctuary is Koh Phangan’s first ethical elephant sanctuary.
-Here, the elephants are treated with care—no riding, no bathing, and no shows.
+Here, the elephants are treated with care, no riding, no bathing, and no shows.
 You can feed the elephants, take a walk with them, and learn about their stories of rescue.
+It’s a genuinely meaningful experience for kids, one that teaches compassion and respect for animals in a way no classroom ever could.

 👉 Check out my honest review of the Elephant Sanctuary Koh Phangan here.